GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    NDVI
       Calculated from visible and near-infrared (:term:`NIR`) light reflected by vegetation.

-   National Intertidal Digital Elevation Model
-   NIDEM
-      A Digital Earth Australia product derived from :term:`ITEM` that maps the elevation relative to Mean Sea Level of the Australian intertidal zone.

-      For more information, see `NIDEM. <https://www.dea.ga.gov.au/products/dea-intertidal-elevation>`_

    Near Infrared
    NIR
       Radiation just beyond the visible light spectrum.
 In Landsat and Sentinel 2 Earth observation